dongzgh/dongzgh.github.io/journal.md

 ## 2020-01-11

 * Visited Burlington Library at Alton
-* Shopped grocerry at Nations
+* Shopped grocery at Nations

 ## 2020-01-12